Operation Clean Stream and Passport to Clean Water

 Since 1967, The Open Space Council for the St. Louis Region has organized Operation Clean Stream, one of the country’s largest and longest running river restoration projects.
 The fourth weekend of every August, event volunteers take to the Meramec River and its tributaries, working to undo damage caused throughout the year by flooding, careless littering and the unlawful dumping of trash.
 This event would not be possible without volunteers!

-The Open Space Council invites you to help this year on Saturday, August 25.
+The Open Space Council invites you to help this year on Saturday, August 24.
 You can choose one of several cleanup locations along the Meramec River.
-Click here to register.
 After the cleanup, bring the whole family to Passport to Clean Water in Greentree Park.

 Cleanup locations are located throughout the Meramec Greenway.
 Passport to Clean Water Event is in Greentree Park

 The cleanup locations are located in a variety of sites along the Meramec River.
-(Click here to see them.)
+(Sites to be announced soon.)
 The Passport to Clean Water event will be held in Kirkwood’s Greentree Park on Marshall Rd.

 2202 Marshall Rd